krz/krz.github.io/_posts/2024-01-08-Comparing-dplyr-with-polars.md

 │ 344   ┆ Chinstrap ┆ Dream     ┆ 50.2           ┆ … ┆ 3775        ┆ female ┆ 2009 ┆ 0.253535           │
 └───────┴───────────┴───────────┴────────────────┴───┴─────────────┴────────┴──────┴────────────────────┘
 ```

+# Grouping an aggregating

+Aggregating and grouping data are essential skills for data analysis, as they allow you to summarize, transform, and manipulate data in meaningful ways.